-Law360 Reports on Brief Submitted by Ron Cahill and Micah Miller on Behalf of the BPLAPrint PDF
+Law360 Reports on Brief Submitted by Micah Miller on Behalf of the BPLAPrint PDF

 Law360 reported on the case in “Major IP Groups Urge Full Fed.
 Circ.
 To Eye AIA On-Sale Bar” on July 19.
 The BPLA filed a brief urging the court to take the case to eliminate "uncertainty regarding the most basic laws of patentability.”
 “These are foundational issues in patent law,” the brief stated.
 “All participants in the patent system must be able to determine what constitutes prior art under the AIA.”